lgpcappiello/lgpcappiello.github.io/consulting.md

 author_profile: true
 ---

-## Lead Consultant
-## Graduate Quantitative Methods Center at UC Riverside
+## Lead Consultant, Graduate Quantitative Methods Center at UC Riverside
 ### July 2018 -- June 2019

 <a href="https://gradquant.ucr.edu/" target="blank">UCR GradQuant</a> works with graduate students and postdoctoral research from all departments to provide assistance in quantitative and computational methods.
 Consultations include both course support and research assistance.
-While at GradQuant I worked on questions related to all of my consultation offerings, as well as a number of problems related to SPSS, Stata, Excel, and general programming logic.
 I also developed and presented workshops, instructional labs, and departmental seminars on statistics and statistical computing.
-As the lead consultant, I supervised and managed a team of part-time consultants.
-I also piloted the instructional labs program, and assisted with administrative tasks such as hiring, scheduling, and website management.

-### Consultation types offered:
-- Basic Statistics
-- Advanced Statistics
-- Nonparametric Methods
-- Mathematics
-- Mathematical Statistics and Probability Theory
-- Experimental Design
-- Data Mining and Machine Learning
-- LaTeX
-- SAS
-- R

 ### Workshops, instructional labs, and departmental seminars:
 - Introduction to Statistical Inference